BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla: Experimental Setup and Prompting Details

+4) Gemma2-27B, using the model from Ollama.
+All models are used with their default hyperparameter settings.
 Additionally, we used tokenizers specific to each local LLM to properly format the prompts, as these models are instruction-tuned and require inputs to follow a particular structure.
 The tokenizers used are as follows:

 1) Llama3.1-70B tokenizer from Huggingface (meta-llama/Meta-Llama-3.1-70B-Instruct)

 2) Mistral-7B tokenizer from Huggingface (mistralai/Mistral-7B-Instruct-v0.3)

 3) Gemma2-27B tokenizer from Huggingface (google/gemma-2-27b-it)